anima-regem/SPRINT/CONTRIBUTING.md

 ## Looking to make your first PR?

-This is a beginner friendly repository made specifically for BlueLearn Sprint that helps you get your first PR.
+This is a beginner friendly repository made specifically for Season of Commits SPRINT that helps you get your first PR.
 If you are a beginner, and looking for your first contribution, we are here to help.
 Just add your details to `contributors.json`.

 ## Submitting a pull request
 #### Step#1: Star this repo 🌟